ArjanB96/ArjanB96.github.io/README.md

 # Becoming-a-Digital-Designer-I
-Bootstrap one pager for Becoming a Digital Designer I
+Bootstrap one pager for Becoming a Digital Designer I by Beetje Moe